RIKEN-RCCS/kmr/README.md

 The "src" directory contains the source code.
 The "cmd" directory contains the source code of the commands.
 The "kmrrun" directory contains the source code for shell command pipelining (or "streaming").
-The "python" directory contains the source code for the Pything binding.
+The "python3" directory contains the source code for the Pything binding.
 The "shell" directory contains the source code of the old shell command pipelining, which was mostly replaced by the "kmrrun" command.
 The "ex" directory contains a few examples.